 Our nation expects the most from the U.S. Coast Guard.
 Since its inception in 1790, the Coast Guard and its predecessor services have tirelessly fulfilled their mission of saving lives, enforcing maritime law, combating terrorism, facilitating commerce, and protecting the environment—all carried out by highly trained men and women who perform these missions with honor, respect, and devotion to duty.
 Yet, unlike all other Armed Services, there is no place for the Coast Guard to share its history and tangible artifacts.
 These hallowed items are currently crated and stored in a facility not accessible to the public.
 Without a museum, we risk losing an important part of our history, miss the opportunity to educate the public about the maritime challenges our nation faces, and fail to demonstrate how the service and its partners meet these challenges.

 Once established, the Museum will be gifted to the U.S. Coast Guard, which will then fund and operate it free to the public.
+The Coast Guard has set a goal to open the Museum in 2024.

 All qualified candidates will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, veteran status, or any other characteristic protected by law.